dayCod/100-days-of-coding/README.md

-# 100 Days of Coding with PHP / Laravel Framework
+# 100 Days of Coding

 ## Table of Content
 ### List of projects that i've done